warner/python-spake2/README.md

 SPAKE2 consists of two phases, separated by a single message exchange.
 The time these phases take is split roughly 40/60.
-On my 2012 Mac Mini (2.6GHz Core-i7), the default `Params2048` security level takes about 20ms to complete both phases.
-Larger parameter sets are slower and require larger messages (and their serialized state is larger), but are more secure.
+On my 2012 Mac Mini (2.6GHz Core-i7), the default `ParamsEd25519` security level takes about 14ms to complete both phases.
+For the integer groups, larger groups are slower and require larger messages (and their serialized state is larger), but are more secure.
 The complete output of `python setup.py speed` is:

-    Params1024: msglen=129, statelen=194, full=4.3ms, start=1.7ms
-    Params2048: msglen=257, statelen=210, full=19.7ms, start=8.0ms
-    Params3072: msglen=385, statelen=218, full=39.1ms, start=15.6ms
+    ParamsEd25519: msglen= 33, statelen=221, full=13.9ms, start= 5.5ms
+    Params1024   : msglen=129, statelen=197, full= 4.3ms, start= 1.8ms
+    Params2048   : msglen=257, statelen=213, full=20.8ms, start= 8.5ms
+    Params3072   : msglen=385, statelen=221, full=41.5ms, start=16.5ms

-A slower CPU (1.8GHz Intel Atom) takes about 8x as long (32ms/157ms/328ms).
+A slower CPU (1.8GHz Intel Atom) takes about 8x as long (76/32/157/322ms).

 This library uses only Python.
 A version which used C speedups for the large modular multiplication operations would probably be an order of magnitude faster.
-A future release will include a pure-python elliptic-curve group (Ed25519) for higher security and speed.

 ## Testing